 - 35 caramel squares, unwrapped (almost a full 11 oz bag)

 - 1/2 cup heavy cream

-- Combine caramels/caramel bits & heavy cream in a small saucepan over medium-low heat.
-Stir until completely smooth; turn off heat & set aside.
+- Meanwhile, melt the caramels and heavy cream over medium-low heat.
+Stir frequently until completely smooth; remove pan from heat and set aside.

 - Remove the crust from the oven and sprinkle evenly with the chocolate chips.
 Pour the caramel mixture evenly over the chocolate chips.
 Crumble the remaining oat mixture over caramel.
 Gaps are ok.
 Press/flatten the oat mixture carefully into the hot caramel.